 To combat the disease, the NCDC has been working with its partners to improve awareness, surveillance, and response to Lassa fever.
-The research colloquium and workshop held in collaboration with the University College London and Johns Hopkins Program for International Education in Gynecology and Obstetrics in Abuja is part of these efforts.
+The research colloquium and workshop held in collaboration with the University College London and Johns Hopkins Program for International Education in Gynecology and Obstetrics is part of these efforts.

 “We think that previous efforts are beginning to show some success because we are keeping case fatality down,” Dr. Ifedayo said.
 “And it’s quite much lower in the more experienced centers than in the less experienced centers, so we need to do some more work in the other frontiers for Lassa fever that are beginning to open.”